 Exceptions

-The cost for the individual will depend on the type of healthcare provider.
+The cost for the individual will depend on the type of provider.

-Types of provider and how they assign out-of-pocket expenses
+Types of providers and how they assign out-of-pocket expenses

-A healthcare provider can have one of the following statuses in relation to Medicare reimbursement:
+A provider can have one of the following statuses in relation to Medicare reimbursement:

 • A Medicare-certified provider: Providers can accept assignments from Medicare and submit claims to the government for payment of their services.
 If an individual chooses a participating provider, they must pay a 20% coinsurance.

-• An opt-out provider: An individual may still be able to visit a healthcare provider who does not accept Medicare.
-However, they may have to pay the full cost of treatment upfront and out-of-pocket.
+• An opt-out provider: An individual may still be able to visit a provider who does not accept Medicare.
+However, they may have to pay the full cost of treatment upfront and out of pocket.

-Choosing a Medicare-approved healthcare provider means that a person is only responsible for the relevant out-of-pocket cost.
+Choosing a Medicare-approved provider means a person is only responsible for the relevant out-of-pocket cost.

-Private insurance companies administer Medicare Advantage, or Part C, plans.
+Private insurance companies administer Medicare Advantage (Part C) plans.
 These insurers have a contract with Medicare to provide benefits from parts A and B.

-Some Medicare Advantage plans expect the insured individual to use healthcare providers within the plan’s network.
-These plans include health maintenance organization and preferred provider organization plans.
+Some Medicare Advantage plans expect the insured individual to use providers within the plan’s network, such as health maintenance organization (HMO) and preferred provider organization (PPO) plans.

-If an individual chooses a service provider outside the network, they may have to pay the full cost — except in medical emergencies.
+If an individual chooses a service provider outside the network, they may have to pay the total cost — except in medical emergencies.

 Medicare Part D covers prescription drugs.
 Private insurance companies also administer these plans.